Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/01-aie_lenet_tutorial/README.md

 The LeNet tutorial uses the embedded processing system (PS) as an external controller to control the AI Engine graph and data mover PL kernels.
 Review [Programming the PS Host Application Section in the AI Engine Documentation](https://docs.amd.com/r/en-US/ug1076-ai-engine-environment/Programming-the-PS-Host-Application) to understand the process to create a host application.

-In addition to the PS host application (`main.cpp`), you must also compile the AI Engine control code.
+As well as the PS host application (`main.cpp`), you must also compile the AI Engine control code.
 The AI Engine compiler generates this control code (aie_control_xrt.cpp) when compiling the AI Engine design graph and kernel code.
 The PS host application uses the AI Engine control code to do the following:

 * Control the initial loading of the AI Engine kernels.
-* Run the graph for several iterations, update the run time parameters associated with the graph, exit, and reset the AI Engine tiles.
+* Run the graph for several iterations, update the runtime parameters associated with the graph, exit, and reset the AI Engine tiles.

 The following figure shows the PS Host application stack diagram for the LeNet tutorial.